SatoshiPortal/boltz-rust/README.md

 - Liquid reverse swap utxo is always confidential
 If boltz funds the swap script with Explicit values, the library will error.
 It currently only handles Confidential transactions.

+## Urgent Issues

+### LBtcSwapTx::fetch_utxos
+Liquid currently doesnt use listunspent from electrum and instead relies on listtransactions to find our spendable utxo.
+This is due to an issue with the electrum_client which does not work out of the box for listunspent with Liquid.

+### LBtcSwapTx::get_balance
+For similar reasons, we are unbale to directly use getbalance from electrum, so we currently rely on finding balance with listtransactions.

 ## Acknowledgement

 Special thanks to: